Matrix nearness problems and eigenvalue optimization: Appendix: Derivatives of eigenvalues and eigenvectors

 \chapter{Appendix: Derivatives of eigenvalues and eigenvectors}

-In this appendix we put together a few basic results concerning first order perturbation theory of eigenvalues and eigenvectors.
+In this appendix we put together basic results of first order perturbation theory of eigenvalues and eigenvectors.
 We refer to Greenbaum, Li \& Overton (\cite{GreLO20}) for a recent review, which also traces the rich history of this subject area.